nyarkobatu/reBB-tr/README.md

 1. Click "Create a form" on the homepage
 2. Use the drag-and-drop interface to add form elements
-3. Give your form a name at the bottom
+3. Give your form a name and choose a style
 4. Create a template using wildcards that correspond to your form fields
 5. Click "Save Form" to generate a shareable link